This page is a work in progress and I’ll add more items as I have time and come across them. Please bookmark this page for future reference.

 Paint cup/palette humidifier: Use a wide, flat plastic storage box 12” X 12” or so with a hinged lid.
 Fold some paper towels to fit in the bottom and keep them damp.
 You’ll be amazed how long this will keep paints fresh.
 Alternatives: Large ziplock or paint cups with lids.

 - Swedish Putty from Fine Paints of Europe.
-I haven’t used this personally, but some pro painter friends of mine swear by it.
+I haven’t used this personally, but some pro painter friends of mine swear by it for the highest quality filling.

 - Water based wood filler